Filfmira/PixelRealm/README.md

 ##Interface

-The Hero takes a central position on the screen, and to move on the map, you have to use a joystick located in the lower left corner of the screen.
+The Hero takes a central position on the screen and to move on the map, you have to use a joystick located in the lower left corner of the screen.

-O Herói pode tirar vida aos seus inimigos de duas formas: a primeira é num “confronto cara-a-cara”, em que o Herói vai ao encontro de um inimigo, e enquanto estiverem em contacto, vão ambos perdendo vida de acordo com o poder de ataque do outro; e a segunda é lançando projécteis (na interface do jogo representados como setas) na direcção do inimigo (bastando para isto tocar na zona do ecrã para onde se pretende lançar a seta).

 The Hero can take life to its enemies in two ways: